jordnheintz/JavaScript-Basics/js-basics-drill.md

 - Ask the user what they do.

-- Print that answer to the console in a sentence.
+- Ask the user if they enjoy their job.

 - Last, create a sentence or sentences that wraps up the user's answers at the end that prints to the console.

-2. Stage, commit, and push up your changes.
+- Stage, commit, and push up your changes.
 Let Git be on your team.

+#### Exercise Two

-3. Create a series of JS statements that asks a user what their favorite color is out of 3 different colors (Give the user 3 colors to choose from).
+Create a series of JS statements that asks a user what their favorite color is out of 3 different colors (Give the user 3 colors to choose from.).
 Based on their color choice, write conditional statements that print a message to the console.
+You will need to declare an `array` for this exercise.
+Click [here](https://www.w3schools.com/js/js_arrays.asp) to declare an `array`.

     Example below: